Apache Hadoop: Overview

 The term Hadoop is often used for both base modules and sub-modules and also the ecosystem, or collection of additional software packages that can be installed on top of or alongside Hadoop, such as Apache Pig, Apache Hive, Apache HBase, Apache Phoenix, Apache Spark, Apache ZooKeeper, Apache Impala, Apache Flume, Apache Sqoop, Apache Oozie, and Apache Storm.

 Apache Hadoop's MapReduce and HDFS components were inspired by Google papers on MapReduce and Google File System.

 The Hadoop framework itself is mostly written in the Java programming language, with some native code in C and command line utilities written as shell scripts.
-Though MapReduce Java code is common, any programming language can be used with Hadoop Streaming to implement the map and reduce parts of the user's program.
-Other projects in the Hadoop ecosystem expose richer user interfaces.
+Perl language can be easily used with Hadoop Streaming to implement the map and reduce parts of the user's program.

 History

-According to its co-founders, Doug Cutting and Mike Cafarella, the genesis of Hadoop was the Google File System paper that was published in October 2003.
-This paper spawned another one from Google "MapReduce: Simplified Data Processing on Large Clusters".
+According to its co-founders, Doug Cutting and Mike Cafarella, the idea of Hadoop was conceived in the Google File System paper that was published in October 2003.
+The concept was extended in the Google paper "MapReduce: Simplified Data Processing on Large Clusters".
 Development started on the Apache Nutch project, but was moved to the new Hadoop subproject in January 2006.
 Doug Cutting, who was working at Yahoo! at the time, named it after his son's toy elephant.
 The initial code that was factored out of Nutch consisted of about 5,000 lines of code for HDFS and about 6,000 lines of code for MapReduce.

 In March 2006, Owen O'Malley was the first committer to add to the Hadoop project; Hadoop 0.1.0 was released in April 2006.
 It continues to evolve through contributions that are being made to the project.
-The very first design document for the Hadoop Distributed File System was written by Dhruba Borthakur in 2007.
+The first design document for the Hadoop Distributed File System was written by Dhruba Borthakur in 2007.